syl20bnr/spacemacs-elpa-mirror/melpa/eshell-git-prompt-readme.txt

+This package provides some themes of Emacs Shell (Eshell) prompt.

 Usage:
-You can call `eshell-git-prompt-use-theme' to pick up a theme then launch Eshell.

-Add the following to your initialization file to let Eshell to use it every
-time:
-  (eshell-git-prompt-use-theme 'robbyrussell)
+In Eshell, type ~use-theme~ to list and preview available themes, then type ~use-theme name~ to choose a theme.

+You can also choose a theme in your init file by using ~eshell-git-prompt-use-theme~, then Eshell will use theme at the startup.
+For example, put the following in you init file

 TODO
 - [ ] For `eshell-prompt-regexp' hack, replace '$' with '' ('\x06')